DaveParillo/intermediate-cpp/_sources/function-pointers/function-pointers.rst

 that this doesn't look like the initialization syntax we are used to.
 This is a legacy of the C language C++ was originally based on.

-The C++11 :cref:`type alias` allows defining a name that refers to a previously defined type:
+The C++11 :lang:`type alias` allows defining a name that refers to a previously defined type:

 .. code-block:: cpp